Department of Counseling, Adult and Rehabilitation Education (CARE)

 - Master of Arts in Counseling: Rehabilitation Counseling [an online degree]

-- Master of Arts in Rehabilitation for the Blind, which has two program emphasis areas:
+- Master of Arts in Rehabilitation for the Blind with an emphasis in Orientation and Mobility [online]

 The undergraduate degrees are: